HariSekhon/Knowledge-Base/travel.md

 #### Thailand Food

-Thai food is great - Pad Thai, Pad Ka Prow (more commonly called Chilli Holy & Basil), Pineapple Rice are some classics to try.
+Thai food is great - Pad Thai, Pad Ka Prow
+(more commonly called Chilli Holy & Basil in Thailand for some reason even though abroad they use its actual name - probably because they expect foreigners not to recognize the name), and Pineapple Rice are some classics to try.

 Forget "juice smoothies", they're 10-20% juice, the rest is blended ice and sugar.
 If you ask for one without sugar you'll realize it tastes of nothing because it's so diluted.